 Embedded network customers in NSW residential land lease communities enjoy an even higher level of consumer protections under the AER's Network Guideline and Retail Guideline, the Australian Consumer Law, the RLLCA, the RLLCR and their site agreements.
 The NCAT has jurisdiction to hear and determine disputes relating to a right or obligation under the RLLCA and RLLCR (which includes utilities) or a dispute arising from, or relating to, a site agreement or collateral agreement.
-These customers can also seek the assistance of EWON and NSW Fair Trading, as well as other organisations like the Affiliated Residential Park Residents Association and their own Residents Committee.3 unpaid utility charges and the NCAT has jurisdiction to make binding orders regarding payment plans for utility arrears, making disconnection unlikely.
+These customers can also seek the assistance of EWON and NSW Fair Trading, as well as other organisations like the Affiliated Residential Park Residents Association and their own Residents Committee.

 In some respects, embedded network customers in NSW residential land lease communities enjoy consumer protections that customers under standard NEM supply do not.
-For example, under the RLLCA community operators are prohibited from applying site fee payments to
+For example, under the RLLCA community operators are prohibited from applying site fee payments to unpaid utility charges and the NCAT has jurisdiction to make binding orders regarding payment plans for utility arrears, making disconnection unlikely.

-3 Under Part 9 of the RLLCA residents of a community may by resolution establish a residents committee.
+&lt;sup>3 Under Part 9 of the RLLCA residents of a community may by resolution establish a residents committee.
 Their functions include representing the interests of the residents in connection with the day-to-day running of the community and any complaint about the operation of the community.